-Building on the philosophy of the GCSE syllabus, the emphasis is on Drama and Theatre Studies as a practical, intellectual and artistic subject.
-You will examine the use of theatrical forms and genre in relation to the exploration and performance of plays.
-You will develop an interest and enjoyment of Drama and theatre as a performer and as an analytical member of an audience, fostering a critical appreciation of the subject.
+Drama and Theatre Studies is a practical, intellectual and artistic subject.
+You will examine the use of theatre and its many forms and genres when you explore and perform plays.
+You will develop your interest and enjoyment of Drama and theatre as a performer, a designer, a director and as an analytical member of an audience, fostering a critical appreciation of the subject.